Brrrr… It’s Cold!

 Dry skin on your feet is especially common in the Autumn/Winter months, when the humidity level outside drops.
 When the air outside is cold and dry, the water in your skin evaporates more quickly.
 This makes your skin feel dry and tight, and makes it look flaky.
 In fact, your skin loses more than 25 percent of its ability to hold moisture in the Autumn/winter months.
 Now you know why you get dry, chapped lips and pour feet suffer even though they are not naked to the weather.

 Tights & Socks

-So when winter comes we all do the same in that us ladies get the 100 denier tights out and we all layer up our thick, comfy warm socks which we then force into shoes that will no longer be the right size causing discomfort to our feet and more than likely poor circulation which does no wonders for our feet if we are doing this day in and day out.
+So when winter comes we all do the same in that us ladies get the 100 denier tights out.
+We all need to layer up our thick, comfy warm socks which we then force into shoes that will no longer be the right size.
+This can cause discomfort to our feet.
+More than likely, with poor circulation which does no wonders for our feet if we are doing this day in and day out.

 Ten Tips for maintaining Healthy Winter Feet